cmvandrevala/more-than-equations/content/Computer Science/Labs/A Functional Use for Lambdas.md

     * The `greater` and `less` functions built into C++
     * A lambda comparing two integer arguments with cases for greater than and less than
     * A custom struct comparing two integer arguments with cases for greater than and less than
+3. You will submit the following:
+    * Your C++ script which includes the array and the different sorts.
-3. Answer the Thought-Provoking Questions.
+    * Answers to the Thought-Provoking Questions.

 ## 📋 Dev Notes

 * You might need to rescramble the integers after every test to make sure you are not skewing the output in any way.
-* You do NOT need to turn in any code for this lab.
-I am only interested in the answers to the Thought-Provoking Questions.
+* You do NOT need to write unit tests for this lab.

 ## 🖥️ Example Output